dazzlemon/diit_121-ipz_y3_os/4/readme.md

 make

 # How to run on linux
-sh run &lt test.txt or other filename &gt
+sh run &lt;test.txt or other filename&gt;